rtoal/ael/README.md

 # ael

-This is aompiler for the language **Ael** written completely from scratch with no external libraries.
+This is a compiler for the language **Ael** written completely from scratch with no external libraries.
+Why?
+This is an introductory example for a compiler course.

 Ael stands for (A)rithmetic (E)xpression (L)anguage.
-It’s the language of arithmetic expressions over integers, limited to `+`, `-`, `*`, `/`, `abs`, `sqrt`, and parentheses.
-The purpose of this language is to serve as an introductory example for compiler writing, so the language throws in declarations, assignments, and print statements to illustrate the difference between statements and expressions, and to have _something_ to do during semantic analysis.
+It’s the language of arithmetic expressions over integers, limited to `+`, `-`, `*`, `/`, `abs`, `sqrt`, and parentheses, together with declarations, assignments, and print statements.
+The idea is to give the language _just enough_ to (1) illustrate the difference between statements and expressions, (2) have something to do during semantic analysis, and (3) allow for more than one optimization.

+In the spirit of an introductory tutorial, this compiler features multiple backends: it can generate JavaScript, C, and LLVM.
+Why not assembly?
+Well, LLVM, these days, is plenty far enough for an introductory example.

 ## Sample Program